 Sure, you’ve got Google Analytics to track your web statistics, but does it tell you the most common industries and positions that are following your blog?

 Learn more information about your readers with demographic insights from the LinkedIn publishing platform.
+Note that advanced analytics are only available for two years after an article is published.

-8. Engagement is High
+8. Engagement is high

 If you are regularly providing helpful, professional and high-quality content, you will start to notice you get more and more engagement.